KPFA - Hard Knock Radio-logo

 4/30/2024

+We catch up with the folks from Arab Resource Organizing Committee (AROC) and SF state to talk about Palestine Liberation, new solidarity encampments and May Day events.
+Also we talk to Jose Malvido about the upcoming Peace and Dignity Run.
 Hard Knock Radio is a drive-time Hip-Hop talk show on KPFA (94.1fm @ 4-5 pm Monday-Friday), a community radio station without corporate underwriting, hosted by Davey D and Anita Johnson.
-The post Hard Knock Radio – April 30, 2024 appeared first on KPFA.
+The post In Conversation with the Arab Resource Organizing Committee and San Francisco State about Palestine/ Peace and Dignity Run appeared first on KPFA.

 Ask host to enable sharing for playback control